 Communication has never been more important in coaching than it is today.

-Three coaches that know that as well as anyone are Rod Brind’Amour, Peter DeBoer, and Jon Cooper, who were joined by Sportsnet’s Elliotte Friedman for an NHL Coaches’ Association panel discussion about coaching today’s players.
+Three coaches who know that as well as anyone are Rod Brind’Amour, Peter DeBoer, and Jon Cooper, who were joined by Sportsnet’s Elliotte Friedman for an NHL Coaches’ Association panel discussion about coaching today’s players.

 “If you screw up, they know it before you do, I find.
 The players are super intelligent now,” said Brind’Amour about the importance of being honest with his Carolina Hurricanes players.
 “I think the worst thing you can do is try to cover it up… They appreciate honesty… No different from any job.”